 Delft Summer School

-This school covers the basics of enhanced oil recovery processes, which aim at lowering the mobility of water (polymer flooding) and/or at lowering the interfacial tension between the oleic and aqueous phases in the oil reservoirs (surfactant, alkali-surfactant polymer).
-These EOR processes are discussed from pore-level mechanisms to field-scale application, with an emphasis on simple, practical reservoir-engineering design tools and fitting simulation parameters to laboratory and field data.
+This school covers the basics of enhanced oil recovery processes, with special emphasis on carbonate formations.
+The course also covers characterization of carbonate reservoirs and highlights the complexity involved.
+The EOR processes are discussed from pore-level mechanisms to field-scale application, with an emphasis on simple, practical reservoir engineering design tools and fitting simulation parameters to laboratory and field data.

 Information regarding location/ travel to the course